asparks1987/UISP-NOC/README.md

 ## Android Companion App

 The included Android WebView wrapper turns UISP NOC into a purpose-built field operations tool.
 Ship a fully branded APK to on-call technicians, keep the siren/vibration running with the screen off, and let teams acknowledge incidents directly from the handset without juggling tabs or custom PWAs.

+> Status: This WebView wrapper remains supported for continuity but will be superseded by a native Kotlin client with offline cache, actionable push, and on-call schedules.
+Track progress in `docs/future_plans.md` (Phases 8-9).

 ### Key Capabilities